The Pro’s Kit: Lucy Bartholomew

 Cooked crabohyrate: rice, quinoa, yam, potato

-Cooked vegtables; carrot, broccoli, beans (less then normal, but still there to add some colour)
+Cooked vegtables; carrot, broccoli, beans (less than normal, but still there to add some colour)

 Fresh veg: cucumber, grated beetroot